 Not good.
 My costume is packed, and the wedding is in two hours and twenty-two minutes.
 I’m sure I could get Elvis get-up in Vegas, but by the looks of the sprawling desert around me, It’s hardly Vegas, baby.

 I call all five shops in Mesquite while I shuttle over to The Platinum Penny, the casino hotel where the wedding will be.
 It is the only place that allowed Alicia to skydive onto its grounds.
 Not surprisingly, no one has Elvis costumes here.
-It’s appears that my bridesmaid outfit will be what I’m wearing now: jeans and a t-shirt that says, I’m easy, I’m a bridesmaid.
+It’s appears that my bridesmaid outfit will be what I’m wearing now: jeans and a t-shirt that says, Bridesmaid, AKA, easy.

 Approaching the casino entrance, I pass the security guard on duty.
 And oh, my.
 Tall, dark, and sculpturesque, he says, “Welcome to The Platinum Penny, miss.”
-His sexy deep voice sends tingles all over.
+His sexy deep voice sends tingles across my skin.

 He must see my t-shirt, because he says, “I hope the dress you have to wear isn’t hideous.”